 I grew up in Florence where I studied art to undergraduate level, then architecture in Birmingham and Conservation of Historic Buildings at Bath University.
 I worked as a conservation architect in the Midlands for several years before dedicating myself to painting and printing.

-My view is that, arguably, the ‘natural world’ is hardly ever an untouched concept.
+My point of departure starts with the notion that the ‘natural world’ is hardly ever an untouched concept.
 The philosophical and ‘immanent’ essence of a place with histories, intangible heritage, quality of space, light, colour, dynamism, and the countless way they interact, shape the emotional spirit of a place; these are all matters that influence my approach.

 I work in series from ideas to families of finished work.
 I believe that dialogue between the pieces inform one another and provide continuity as they all draw on my architectural experience, my Italian origin and my sense of belonging here in the UK.

-I paint mainly with oils but also work outside with charcoal, watercolours or inks.
+I paint mainly with oils and work outside with charcoal, watercolours or inks.

-I practice printmaking, etching in particular because I see that the elaborate processes that printmaking offers, as invaluable tools for visual analysis and development.
+I practice printmaking with etching in particular because I see that the elaborate processes that printmaking offers, as invaluable tools for visual analysis and development of my artwork.

 ...’Cristina Gardiner evokes sense of place with stunning landscapes.’
 (Hugh Pearman – RIBA Journal Eyeline Competition 2020)